shahriyardx/easy-pil/docs/index.rst

 - First steps :doc:`/pages/intro`
 - In a discord bot :doc:`pages/discordbot`
+- How to use it in async way :doc:`pages/aio`
 - Searching for something :ref:`search` and :ref:`genindex`
 - Report bugs `Here <https://github.com/shahriyardx/easy-pil/issues/>`_